rockysx27/AirlineTycoon/README.md

     * Align calculation of arab trust for player and computer
 * Remove strange reduction of flight cost in calculation of image change (was a disadvantage for computer player)
 * Computer player pays real cost for plane upgrades
+* Fixed bug that prevented computer players from using routes in most games
+    * Computer players will switch to routes in most games eventually

 Misc:
 * Reduce (~ half) cost of plane security upgrades